arangodb/docs/3.9/programs-arangod-server.md

 ## Timeout for web interface sessions

+<small>Introduced in: v3.9.0</small>

 `--server.session-timeout value`

-The timeout value for web interface sessions is now configurable via the startup option `--server.session-timeout`.
+The timeout value for web interface sessions is configurable via the startup option `--server.session-timeout`.
 The value for the option can be specified in seconds.
-The default timeout value for web interface sessions is one hour in ArangoDB 3.9.

-Previous versions of ArangoDB had a longer, hard-coded timeout.
+The session will be renewed automatically if there was any activity in the last 90 minutes.
+As long as you regularly interact with the Web UI in your browser, you will not get logged out.
+The renewal takes place at 95% of the session timeout (80% if it is under 30 minutes).

 ## Server threads